-2. Why should I protect my password and change it regularly?
+Why should I protect my password and change it regularly?

 Your ASURITE UserID and password are the keys to entering grades.
 Student information, particularly IDs and grades, are protected by the federal Family Educational Rights and Privacy Act of 1974, as amended, (FERPA, also known at the Buckley Amendment).
 Following appropriate security measures will help to keep the institution compliant with this federal legislation.
-Additional information about appropriate use of user accounts and computer resources at ASU can be found at http://www.asu.edu/it/policies/.

-3. My TA cannot access the system to enter his breakout section grades.
+My TA cannot access the system to enter his breakout section grades.
 How does she/he get in?

-Second, your TA can gain access to the roster to enter or post grades only if he/she is listed on the class as in instructor or teaching assistant.
+Your TA must have an ASURITE UserID and password.
+Your TA can gain access to the roster to enter or post grades only if he/she is listed on the class as in instructor or teaching assistant.
 Please contact your department's class scheduler to add your teaching assistant as instructor or teaching assistant.
 Remind your TA to protect his/her userid and password, and to change the password regularly.

-1. After I post them, how soon will my students be able to view their grades?
+After I post them, how soon will my students be able to view their grades?

 If you selected the "Post Tonight" status, grades will be posted to the students' transcript in an overnight batch process.
 If you select the "Complete" status and then click on the "Post" button, grades will post immediately to the student student's transcript.
 (Note that the "Complete" option is only available if all grades for all students have been entered.

-A file import feature is already available. see instructions on your grade roster and/or the Grading Job Aid for more information.
+A file import feature is already available.
+See instructions on your grade roster and/or the Grading Job Aid for more information.

-3. I want to assign a grade that is not offered in the drop down list next to the student's name.
+I want to assign a grade that is not offered in the drop down list next to the student's name.
 How do I enter the correct grade?